Raising awareness for the rise in farmer suicides

 Busch’s wife said she hopes spouses can help each other during the tough times.

-“Don’t ever be afraid to reach out and ask for help becasue it is there and we dont want to lose anyone a farm wife, a farm husband to suicide,” said Heather Busch.
+“Don’t ever be afraid to reach out and ask for help because it is there and we don’t want to lose anyone a farm wife, a farm husband to suicide,” said Heather Busch.

 For upcoming classes, call Compass at (620) 276-7689.